offthemoon/Fubo_Generator/README.md

+Purpose?

+Purpose: as a college student I could not afford paying $80 a month to watch football / basketball.... so I had to create many trials using fubo.
+This application I created help solves the problem and simplifies my method.
+This is strictly for demonstration / resume purpose.
+If anyone uses this ensure you follow FUBO's ToS.

 How does this work?

 First you are going to place a list of emails you have (You can get alot of emails various ways like icloud or yahoo spam emails)